Dominoed/skiptow/README.md

 - Scanning a QR code or opening a mechanic referral link (https://skiptow.site/mechanic/{mechanicId}) opens the app directly (if installed).
 - If logged out, the app redirects to login and automatically opens the mechanic profile after login.

+## Mechanic QR Codes
+- Pro mechanics can generate and display a personal QR code.
+- QR code links to https://skiptow.site/mechanic/{mechanicId}.
+- Scanning QR opens the app (or web fallback).